Elin-Modding-Resources/Elin.Docs/ja/articles/15_Texture Mods/pref.md

 # Pref File

+Through a `.pref` file, you can fine-tune sprites, shadows, small NPC avatar icons on the resident board, and more.

 Sometimes the default rendering settings for your sprites may not be ideal.
 Customize them by creating a `.pref` file with the same filename as your sprite.

 Open it with Notepad or any text editor; it uses INI format.
+Simply change the file extension when saving.

+Note: The `.pref` filename, the sprite filename, and the id column in the mod’s Excel must all match exactly.

 ```ini
 x = 0